duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/20-curriculum/10-curriculum-github.md

 6. Making and merging a pull request
 7. Making a GitHub issue

 Better: Exercise: Teachers can have students fill out the accompanying GitHub Defintions worksheet either while they are going through the tutorials or after they are completed with them.
+[Here](https://drive.google.com/file/d/1_VnUXQejhmLyc5guR0zxH6mZKQFTAFXW/view?usp=sharing) is the answer key if necessary.

 **Useful Resources and References**